mudkipme/52poke/README.md

 As of December 2020, 52Poké runs on multiple cloud providers including Linode, AWS and Cloudflare, and most resources and applications are running in a Linode Kubernetes Engine cluster.

-This repository uses Terraform to manage the infrastructure of 52Poké.
+This repository uses [FluxCD](https://fluxcd.io/) to manage the Kubernetes workloads and describes other infrastructure of 52Poké with Terraform.

 ## License